An Overview of Vision in Special Health Needs Populations

 A vision screening, frequently performed by pediatricians or school nurses usually includes the use of the big “E,” also known as the Snellen chart.
 How well a child can interpret this chart at a twenty foot distance then determines whether that child will be referred to a vision care provider for further examination.
 In some cases, a prescription for clearer eyesight (20/20 vision) will be administered and the vision screening, at least to these children’s parents, will have been considered a success.

-not exploring eye health, assessment of eye focusing,
+eye health, assessment of eye focusing, eye teaming and

 continue living with poor visual function and